sleepbrsra/Site-and-Downloader/README.md

 # P.S. folder /thumbnails working only .jpg [.png not working] idk.

 #  Update: added download video in website

-# How it work: copy link, paste in box and "Donwload"
+# How it work: copy link, paste in box and "Download"

 #  and waiting 10sec-4min

 # Have a good day (>